Investigating the Impact of Montessori Education in Public Schools

 Research teams at Child Trends and The Riley Institute at Furman University are collecting the data for the multi-site study, and a team based at the University of Kansas Center for Montessori Research is responsible for coordinating the initiative.
 The study capitalizes on school lotteries that will randomize the sample of children at the age of 3 and then follows them over 3 years through Kindergarten.
 Participants will be drawn from sites across the US, and results of the study are expected to be made public by the end of 2023.

-In addition, as part of this initiative, BEF is funding 2 smaller grants for measurement development.
+In addition, as part of this initiative, BEF is funding 2 smaller grants for measurement development (please see press release here).
 One of these grants has been awarded to the team at University of Kansas Center for Montessori Research to support the continued development of a classroom observation instrument that will assess the implementation of Montessori practices, thus allowing researchers to account for variability in Montessori environments in their analysis.
 The second has been awarded to a team at Boston University to support the continued development of the ACSES-Snapshot (Assessing Classroom Sociocultural Equity Scale), a classroom observation instrument that provides information regarding whether children of color are treated equitably and whether their cultural knowledge and social background are being leveraged and incorporated in classroom instruction, with focus on refining and validating the measure for use in Montessori classrooms.